ChristerAkerblom/P3-Behavioual-Cloning/writeup_report.md

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 94).
+The model used an Adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data